What is the hybrid work model – the complete guide

 Steps to implement the hybrid model

-• Policy and rules – last but not least, to work effectively, the company needs a clear set of policies and rules to follow when building its hybrid work model.
+- Policy and rules – last but not least, to work effectively, the company requires a clear set of policies and rules to follow when building its hybrid work model.

-The challenges listed above are only the tip of an iceberg and multiple traps and surprises are waiting in the real world to confront the perfect plans done on the paper.
+The challenges listed above are only the tip of an iceberg, and multiple traps and surprises are waiting in the real world to confront the perfect plans done on paper.
 This leads straight to the next point:

 Test out some concepts

-• Clear KPIs – if there is a process implemented, one needs to clearly define the goal of the process and how the goal is to be achieved and measured.
-The regular and anonymous pools in the team can be seen as a good example of this practice;
+- Clear KPIs – if there is a process implemented, one needs to clearly define the goal of the process and how the goal is to be achieved and measured.
+The regular and anonymous pools in the team can be considered a good example of this practice.

-• Gather the feedback from the team – last but not least, the hybrid work model is the way to get the best from the team and encourage it to work smarter and harder.
-The overall feeling and the team buy-in are some of the pillars of success when it comes to the successful hybrid work implementation.
+- Gather the feedback from the team – last but not least, the hybrid work model is the way to get the best from the team and encourage it to work smarter and harder.
+The overall feeling and the team buy-in are some pillars of success when it comes to the successful hybrid work implementation.

 Design clear and legible policy

-• Managing expectations – from all-time vacations to endless working days at home, there are multiple visions of remote work.
+- Managing expectations – from all-time vacations to endless working days at home, there are multiple visions of remote work.
 The policy needs to make clear what to expect and what to follow.
-Is it forbidden to turn off slack after working hours, or not?
+Is it forbidden to turn off Slack after working hours, or not?
 Should one be available for the phone call at any time given?
 Who is responsible for a hybrid work schedule?
-It is a core of a good policy.
+It is the core of a good policy.

-• Specify the roles and responsibilities in the team – the policy needs to specify who is going to be responsible for the day-to-day remote operations in the team, who and how will provide the team with a judgment regarding the policy abuse;
+- Specify the roles and responsibilities in the team – the policy needs to specify who will be responsible for the day-to-day remote operations in the team.
+Who and how will provide the team with a judgment regarding the policy abuse?

-• Security issues – the remote work policy needs to include all security matters and provide the team with instructions on sticking to them.
+- Security issues – the remote work policy must include all security matters and provide the team with instructions on sticking to them.
 Is using private devices allowed when connecting with the company assets?
 If not, how is the company going to ensure the smooth operations of the distributed teams?
 If yes, how is it going to ensure the security of work?

 Pick the right tech stack